slembcke/Chipmunk2D/README.txt

 * API: Added cpBodyEachShape() and cpBodyEachConstraint() iterators to iterate the active shapes/constraints attached to a body.
 * API: Added cpBodyEeachArbiter() to iterate the collision pairs a body is involved in.
 This makes it easy to perform grounding checks or find how much collision force is being applied to an object.
-* API: The error correction applied by the collision bias and joint bias is now timestep independent and the units have completely changed. couraged to use them, but are not required to.
+* API: The error correction applied by the collision bias and joint bias is now timestep independent and the units have completely changed.
 * FIX: Units of damping for springs are correct regardless of the number of iterations.
 Previously they were only correct if you had 1 or 2 iterations.
 * MISC: Numerous changes to help make Chipmunk work better with variable timesteps.
 Use of constant timesteps is still highly recommended, but it is now easier to change the time scale without introducing artifacts.
 * MISC: Performance!
 Chipmunk 6 should be way faster than Chipmunk 5 for almost any game.